daanrooze/RWHmodel/DOCUMENTATION.md

-# RWHmodel | An exploratory model to assess the potential of rainwater harvesting
+# RWHmodel | An exploratory model to assess the potential of rainwater harvesting.

 # Installation Guide
 Use conda/mamba to install the environment for development: